prettier/prettier/docs/rationale.md

 ### Correctness

 The first requirement of Prettier is to output valid code that has the exact same behavior as before formatting.
-Please report any code where Prettier fails to follow these correctness rules — that's a bug which needs to be fixed!
+Please report any code where Prettier fails to follow these correctness rules — that’s a bug which needs to be fixed!

 ### Strings

 Double or single quotes?
-Prettier chooses the one which results in the fewest number of escapes. `"It's gettin' better!"`, not `'It\'s gettin\' better!'`.
+Prettier chooses the one which results in the fewest number of escapes. `"It's gettin' better!"`, not `'It\’s gettin\' better!'`.
 In case of a tie, Prettier defaults to double quotes (but that can be changed via the [`--single-quote`](options.html#quotes) option).

 JSX has its own option for quotes: [`--jsx-single-quote`](options.html#jsx-quotes).
 JSX takes its roots from HTML, where the dominant use of quotes for attributes is double quotes.
 Browser developer tools also follow this convention by always displaying HTML with double quotes, even if the source code uses single quotes.
 A separate option allows using single quotes for JS and double quotes for "HTML" (JSX).

 Prettier maintains the way your string is escaped.
-For example, `"🙂"` won't be formatted into `"\uD83D\uDE42"` and vice versa.
+For example, `"🙂"` won’t be formatted into `"\uD83D\uDE42"` and vice versa.

 ### Empty lines